rossiko22/Banking-System-Simple/README.md

 ## Introduction to Application

-    -This is a Simple Banking System , still in developement and some cool features.
+    This is a Simple Banking System , still in developement and some cool features.

     To run it you just need the requirements and you are good.